 E.W.
-Brown solar array in Mercer County.
+Brown solar array at KU’s Mercer County plant.
 (Photo courtesy of LG&E/KU)

 Kentucky’s largest utility, providing power to more than 1.3 million customers, is proposing to build two natural gas plants along with new solar installations to help make up for an energy supply shortfall created by the retirement of coal-fired power plants.
 It’s a plan that advocates of both coal and renewable energy in Kentucky strongly criticized for widely different reasons.